ipselium/nsfds2/README.md

 ## Examples

-The *docs* directory gathers some configuration files example.
+The *docs* folder gathers some configuration examples.
 Copy one of these files to *.nsfds2/nsfds2.conf* and :

 ```